If you want to use content marketing to get your business website found online and convert that...

 As a content marketer, you'll be all too aware of the daily struggle to generate fresh, shareable content.
 You might be an expert in every aspect of the products or services you provide, but if you can't come up with content that will be read and shared by the right people, you're going to struggle to remain relevant.

-Fortunately, you don’t just have to go it alone.
-Make use of the following 5 tools to generate ideas for content that will prove a hit with your target audience.
+Fortunately, you don't just have to go it alone.
+Make use of the following 5 content marketing ideas generators to help you produce content that will prove a hit with your target audience.

 Use this for: Jumping on the newsjacking bandwagon